Red Sea area

 here.

-On 21 August 2024, the Greek-flagged crude oil tanker MV SOUNION, carrying approximately 150,000 tonnes of crude oil (approximately one million barrels) on board, was struck by projectiles while transiting the Southern Red Sea.
+MV SOUNION was attacked (21 August 2024), while carrying approximately 150,000 tonnes of crude oil (approximately one million barrels) on board, and was struck by projectiles while transiting the Southern Red Sea.

 All 25 crew members were safely evacuated with no reported deaths or injuries.